 The support most required by respondents to engage in partnerships or further enhance their existing partnerships is access to resources (65%) and partnership facilitation workshops run by SNAICC (56%).
 Respondents also commonly highlighted that funding is a limitation on their ability to engage in or enhance existing partnerships, with respondents indicating that funding bodies need to recognise the additional time and costs that are required to facilitate strong relationships and enable partnerships to happen.

 The next stage of the partnership project calls for all organisations currently involved in a partnership providing service supports to Aboriginal and Torres Strait Islander children and families to complete a voluntary audit of the partnership using SNAICC’s online partnership audit tool.
-Available between 15 January 2020 and 29 February 2020, this tool provides a framework for measuring progress towards achieving genuine partnership goals.
+Available during February 2020, this tool provides a framework for measuring progress towards achieving genuine partnership goals.
 Your participation can help you to assess your progress and plan for improvement in your partnerships.

 The responses received through the audit will also be used to better understand the development of partnerships across Australia and to assist SNAICC in identifying organisations to be involved in the third stage of the project – partnership workshops and case study profiles, facilitated by SNAICC.